-The Plan holds an interest in the assets of the Master Trust which is reported at fair value with the exception of fully benefit-responsive investment contracts, which are presented at contract value.
-Net assets and investment income are allocated to the individual plans based upon their interest in each of the underlying participant-directed investments.
+The Plan holds an interest in the assets of the Master Trust, which is reported at fair value with the exception of fully benefit-responsive investment contracts, that are presented at contract value.
+Net assets and investment income are allocated to the individual plans based upon their interests in each of the underlying participant-directed investments.
 The Plan's investments in the Master Trust consist of various mutual funds, collective trusts, and common stock presented at fair value.
-Valuation methodologies for each type of investment are discussed within Note 7 - Fair Value Measurements.
+Valuation methodologies for each type of investment are discussed within Note 7, Fair Value Measurements.

-The Plan's investments in the Master Trust also consist of synthetic guaranteed investment contracts ("GIC").
-An investment contract is generally permitted to be valued at contract value, rather than fair value, to the extent it is fully benefit-responsive because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
+The Plan's investments in the Master Trust also consist of synthetic guaranteed investment contracts ("GICs").
+An investment contract is generally permitted to be valued at contract value, rather than fair value, to the extent it is fully benefit-responsive, because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
+Contract value represents contributions made to the contract, plus earnings, less participant withdrawals and administrative expenses.
 GICs are fully benefit-responsive investment contracts that are included at contract value in the investments of the Plan and in the statements of net assets available for benefits.

 Purchases and sales of investments are reflected on a trade-date basis.
-In accordance with the policy of stating investments at fair value, the net appreciation / (depreciation) in the fair value of investments reflects both realized gains or losses and the change in the unrealized appreciation / (depreciation) of investments held at year-end.
+In accordance with the policy of stating investments at fair value, the net appreciation/(depreciation) in the fair value of investments reflects both realized gains or losses and the change in the unrealized appreciation/(depreciation) of investments held at year-end.
 Realized gains or losses from security transactions are reported on the average cost method.
 Dividend income is recorded on the ex-dividend date.
 Interest income is recorded as earned.